kaleid-liner/kaleid-liner.github.io/pages/aboutme.md

 ### Skills and interests

 - Proficient programming skill.
+- Have interests in reverse engineering.
+Recently learning on this.
 - Have interests and great experience in parallel programming and science computing.
 I have used OpenMP, MPI, CUDA and Intel MKL.
 - Have interests in operating systems and databases.
 - Web development.